Nancy Dupree: Career

 After the Coalition forces moved into Afghanistan in 2001, Nancy did not immediately move back.
 She and her colleagues were concerned for their own safety and that of ACBAR's collection, which by 1999 consisted of 7,739 titles written in Pashto, Dari (Persian), French, German, Norwegian, and Swedish.
 In 2005, Nancy moved back to Kabul and worked with the Afghan government to find a place to house ACBAR's collection.
 The collection was moved to Kabul University and the name was changed to the Afghan Center at Kabul University (ACKU).
 A $2 million building of where ACKU is located was completed to house the collection in 2012.

 Part of ACKU's collections have been digitized in collaboration with the University of Arizona Libraries and are available online for global open access.
 When University of Arizona Librarian Atifa Rawan knew Nancy personally and her collections moved back to Kabul from Pershaw, Pakistan in 2005 by the invitation from Afghanistan's President Hamid Karzai.
 In 2006, Atifa Rawan and Yan Han met with Nancy to submit a grant proposal of digitizing all ACKU's collections for two major purposes: 1) universal open access and 2) digital preservation.
 In 2007, a NEH grant of $300,000 was funded to digitize 3,000 titles of ACKU's collection for open access and digital preservation.
 Nancy selected these 3,000 titles from ACKU's collection.
 The grant project ended in 2011, and provided a great start for open access and digital preservation of related Afghan materials.
 Since 2011, more than 1.4 million pages of documents have been added.
 The Afghan Digital Repository is the world largest digital collections related to Afghanistan and its related regions, consisting of over 1.7 million pages of documents in Pashto, Persian and English.

 Dupree divided her time between Afghanistan and her other home in North Carolina.

 Death

 Dupree died after battling an unspecified illness in Kabul, Afghanistan, at the age of 89.
-President Ashraf Ghani and CEO Abdullah Abdullah offered their condolences.
+President Ashraf Ghani and Chief Executive Abdullah Abdullah offered their condolences.
 Ghani added that Nancy "considered Afghanistan her real home and willed to be buried in Kabul next to the tomb of her husband."
-Former President Hamid Karzai said "Nancy Dupree, a loving daughter of Afghanistan, is no more with us.
-May God bless her soul." and "Afghanistan will keep her in affectionate memory."
 A large mural of Dupree was painted on a wall in downtown Kabul in honor.